Temporal Relational Reasoning of Large Language Models for Detecting Stock Portfolio Crashes: Experiments

 \subsection{Baselines}

-As the task of detecting portfolio crashes is not widely explored currently, we compare with multiple zero-shot LLM frameworks, such as standard IO prompting, Chain-of-Thought (CoT) \cite{wei2022chain}, Graph-of-Thoughts (GoT) \cite{besta2024graph} and Think-on-Graph (ToG) \cite{sun2023think}.
-In addition, we also compare with a non-zero-shot deep-learning model (Bi-GRU + Attention \cite{hu2018listening}) that has been trained on past Reuters news data from the same dataset.
-While this model seemingly has an "advantage" by having task-related training data, we argue that they are not able to handle unprecedented events that has not previously occurred, such as COVID-19.
-We highlight our implementation of the baselines below.
+As the task of detecting portfolio crashes is not widely explored currently, we compare with multiple zero-shot LLM reasoning frameworks, such as standard IO prompting, Chain-of-Thought (CoT) \cite{wei2022chain}, Graph-of-Thoughts (GoT) \cite{besta2024graph} and Think-on-Graph (ToG) \cite{sun2023think}.
+Descriptions of their implementation can be found in Appendix \ref{baselines}.

+In addition, we also compare with various relevant deep-learning models, which are trained on past Reuters news data from the same dataset, that is four times of each respective test data size (resembling a 7:1:2 train-valid-test split).
+While this additional training seemingly gives them an "advantage" over zero-shot LLM reasoning, we argue that they are not able to handle unprecedented events that has not previously occurred, \eg COVID-19.
+These models are: